wshyang/csv-sanitizer/README.md

 The hostname specifications are:
 The environment, segment, intra_inter, and suffix_env must be consistent.
 For example, if the environment is production, the suffix_env must be PRD.
 If the segment is intranet, the intra_inter must be intra.
 The suffix components must match the sensitive values for XXX, TLD, and YY.
 For example, if XXX is abc, TLD is com, and YY is sg, the suffix must be intraPRD.abc.com.sg or interPRD.abc.com.sg.
 The hostname must be converted to lowercase using casefold() before matching the regex and the specifications.
 This is to avoid case sensitive issues.
 For example, P-2-E-A-V-W-A-ABC-01.intraPRD.ABC.COM.SG and p-2-e-a-v-w-a-abc-01.intraprd.abc.com.sg are considered the same hostname.

+## Input and Output
+The program takes a CSV file as the input, and writes an Excel file as the output.
+The input CSV file must have a column named “Command/Events” that contains the command strings to be simplified.
+The output Excel file will have four tabs: “Simplified”, “Original”, “Pattern Counts”, and “Command Patterns”.
+The “Simplified” tab will contain the input dataframe with the simplified strings and the references.
+The “Original” tab will contain the original values and their counts.
+The “Pattern Counts” tab will contain the pattern counts of the simplified values.
+The “Command Patterns” tab will contain the pivot table of the simplified values and their counts.
+The output file name will be derived from the source file name by appending a suffix of “_simplified”.
+For example, if the input file name is “commands.csv”, the output file name will be “commands_simplified.xlsx”.

+## How the References are Generated
+The references are generated by appending a suffix of the index number to the simplified value.
+For example, if the simplified value is PATH, the reference value will be PATH_1, PATH_2, etc. depending on how many times the path value has been encountered and replaced in the input dataframe.
+The reference values are stored as a comma separated list in the new Reference column of the input dataframe.
+The Original dataframe has an Index column that corresponds to the reference suffixes.
+For example, if the reference value is PATH_1, the Index column will have the value 1.
+This way, the references can be easily correlated with the original values and their counts.